-Itching of the skin with a desire to scratch (also called uraemic pruritus) is common in people with advanced chronic kidney disease (CKD).
+Itching of the skin (also called CKD-associated pruritus) is common in people with chronic kidney disease (CKD).
 It can be a serious problem for many people and can have a major effect on your quality of life.

 How common is itching?

-Itching might be caused or made worse by:
+Itching in people with kidney disease might be caused, or made worse by:

 How will itching affect me?

 Itching affects people in different ways.
 It can come and go or it may be continuous.

 It may affect your whole body or be limited to a specific area – usually your back or arms.
 Itching tends to affect both sides of the body at the same time and may feel internal, like a crawling feeling just below the skin.

 You are more likely to be itchy at night, which can affect your sleep and make you tired the next day.
 This can affect your mood.
 In severe cases, itching can affect your social life due to severe irritation and restlessness.